ositaka/soul-healing-decapcms/data/page/home.md

     section_type: text_image
     main_menu:
       show: true
-      name: The Golden Beach
+      name: The Golden Path
     image: /images/722e5e28-2e1b-4d52-8bdf-a383138a9701.jpg
-    title: The Golden Beach
+    title: The Golden Path
     text: >-
       Now, let your mind wander as we embark on a journey through the path of The Golden Healing.